API Integrations

 Good API integration is invisible.
 Data flows between systems automatically.
 Orders appear in your accounting package.
 Payment confirmations trigger fulfilment workflows.
 Customer records stay consistent across every platform.
 Bad API integration creates operational headaches: failed payments that never retry, missing customer data, orders that vanish between systems.

-Since 2005, we have built and maintained API integrations across more than 50 Laravel applications.
+We build and maintain API integrations across a wide range of Laravel applications, using the Laravel HTTP client and Guzzle under the hood.
 Payment processors, shipping providers, accounting platforms, marketing tools, government services.
 The difference between an integration that works in a demo and one that works in production comes down to engineering decisions made before the first line of code is written.

-If your systems need to talk to each other reliably, and you need a team that understands what "reliably" actually means in practice, book a discovery call and we will walk through your integration requirements.
+If your systems need to talk to each other reliably and you want to understand what "reliably" actually means in practice, we are happy to talk it through.

 Why API integration is harder than it looks